Death of nonbinary teen Nex Benedict after school fight is ruled a suicide, medical examiner says

 Boatman would not confirm whether or not police found a note from Benedict at the scene.

-A lawyer for Benedict's family, Jacob Biby, told The Associated Press that he was working on a statement from the family Wednesday but declined to comment further.
+A lawyer for the Benedict family, Jacob Biby, told The Associated Press that he was working on a statement from the family Wednesday but declined to comment further.

-Benedict was conscious and alert after the fight on Feb.
-7 when telling police about the attack by three girls that occurred after the teen squirted them with water, according to police video released last month.

 In video footage from the hospital the day of the altercation, Benedict explains to an officer that the girls had been picking on them and their friends because of the way they dressed.
 Benedict claims that in the bathroom the students said “something like: why do they laugh like that,” referring to Benedict and their friends.